Introduction to the supervisory authorities and the supervision of child welfare services, social services and health and care services in Norway

 - a description of public administration of health and social services

-- the annual supervision report with articles and statistics in full text
+- the annual supervision report with some articles and statistics in full text

-- summaries of all the publications of the Norwegian Board of Health Supervision
+- summaries of all the Reports of the Norwegian Board of Health Supervision

 - summaries of certain resolutions in individual cases concerning deficiencies in the health service